A guide to what to do in the event of a nuclear attack

 4.)
 Store emergency supplies

-Stock up on essential supplies including water & water filters , non-perishable food, medicine, batteries, flashlight , blankets and first aid kit .
+Build up a stockpile of essential supplies, including water & water filters , non-perishable food , medicine, batteries, flashlight , blankets, and first aid kit.

 5.)
 Protective clothing and equipment

-Consider purchasing protective gear, such as hazmat suits and respirators.
-An emergency kit with essentials such as an emergency radio, multi-tool and survival blanket can also be helpful.
+Consider purchasing protective gear, such as protective suits and respirators.
+An emergency kit with essentials like an emergency radio, multi-tool, and a survival blanket can also be helpful.

 6.)
 Iodine tablets